-(d) No Authorization that has not already been received is required for the execution, delivery or performance of this Agreement and the Assigned Agreement by Purchaser, or, to the actual knowledge of Purchaser, for the exercise by the Collateral Agent of its rights and remedies with respect to this Agreement.

-(e) Assuming the due authorization, execution and delivery by, and binding effect on, Seller and the Collateral Agent, as applicable, this Agreement and the Assigned Agreement are in full force and effect.

-(f) There is no action, suit or proceeding at law or in equity by or before any Governmental Authority, arbitral tribunal or other body now pending or to the actual knowledge of Purchaser, threatened against or affecting Purchaser or any of its properties, rights or assets which (i) is likely to have a material adverse effect, individually or in the aggregate, on its ability to perform its obligations hereunder or under the Assigned Agreement or (ii) question the validity, binding effect or enforceability hereof or of the Assigned Agreement or any action taken or to be taken pursuant hereto or thereto or any of the transactions contemplated hereby or thereby. (g) Purchaser is not in default under any material covenant or obligation hereunder or under the Assigned Agreement and no such default has occurred prior to the date hereof.
-To the actual knowledge of Purchaser, Seller is not in default under any material covenant or obligation of the Assigned Agreement and no such default has occurred prior to the date hereof.
-After giving effect to the assignment by Seller to the Collateral Agent of the Assigned Agreement pursuant to the Financing Documents, and after giving effect to the acknowledgment of and consent to such assignment by Purchaser, to the actual knowledge of Purchaser, there exists no event or condition which would constitute a default, or which would, with the giving of notice or lapse of time or both, constitute a default under the Assigned Agreement.
-Purchaser and, to the actual knowledge of Purchaser, Seller have complied with all conditions precedent to the respective obligations of such party to perform under the Assigned Agreement applicable to date.

-(h) This Agreement, the Assigned Agreement, the Large Generation Interconnection Agreement, effective as of November 16, 2010, between Purchaser and Seller, the Ground Lease and related real property documents, and such fuel source agreements that Purchaser may enter into from time to time constitute and include all agreements entered into by Purchaser relating to, and required from Purchaser for the consummation of, the transactions contemplated by this Agreement and the Assigned Agreement.
+- (d) No Authorization that has not already been received is required for the execution, delivery or performance of this Agreement and the Assigned Agreement by Seller, or, to the actual knowledge of Seller, for the exercise by the Collateral Agent of its rights and remedies with respect to this Agreement. - (e) Assuming the due authorization, execution and delivery by, and binding effect on, Purchaser and the Collateral Agent, as applicable, this Agreement and the Assigned Agreement are in full force and effect. - Governmental Authority, arbitral tribunal or other body now pending or to the actual knowledge of Seller, threatened against or affecting Seller or any of its properties, rights or assets which (i) is likely to have a material adverse effect, individually or in the aggregate, on its ability to perform its obligations hereunder or under the Assigned Agreement or (ii) question the validity, binding effect or enforceability hereof or of the Assigned Agreement or any action taken or to be taken pursuant hereto or thereto or any of the transactions contemplated hereby or thereby. - (g) Seller is not in default under any material covenant or obligation hereunder or under the Assigned Agreement and no such default has occurred prior to the date hereof.
+To the actual knowledge of Seller, Purchaser is not in default under any material covenant or obligation of the Assigned Agreement and no such default has occurred prior to the date hereof.
+Seller and, to the actual knowledge of Seller, Purchaser have complied with all conditions precedent to the respective obligations of such party to perform under the Assigned Agreement applicable to date. - (h) This Agreement, the Assigned Agreement, the Large Generation Interconnection Agreement, effective as of November 16, 2010, between Purchaser and Seller, the Ground Lease and related real property documents, and such fuel source agreements that Seller may enter into from time to time constitute and include all agreements entered into by Seller relating to, and required from Seller for the consummation of, the transactions contemplated by this Agreement and the Assigned Agreement. - 4.
+Consent and Agreement.
+Purchaser hereby consents in all respects to the pledge and assignment to the Collateral Agent of all of Seller's right, title and interest in, to and under the Assigned Agreement and acknowledges and agrees that: